Blog, Miso Recipes, Recipe Box

 7. Serve immediately!

-Let’s talk about some of those ingredients individually:
+Let’s talk about some of these Miso ingredients individually:

 Dashi